ben-razor/fluence-artwork/NFT_USER_GUIDE.md

 ## Configuration

 To configure the different styles and items in the scene.
 NFT metadata can be loaded into the blend files.

+Each scene has 1 logo element.
+It is in the center for mesh and star networks, and at the front on a ring network.

+Different items can be selected for front, sides and back of the network.

+The item selected for the front will be ignored for a ring network, as the logo replaces it.

+Each element either has **material** or **color** that can be altered.
+Material names start with capitals.

+Whether an element takes a **material** or **color** is shown in the schema at the bottom of this document.

 The metadata is slightly different depending on the type of scene (investor, developer, community).
 Here are example metadata files: